 They are generally nocturnal and do their hunting at night.
 They use their arms, each covered with approximately 200 suckers, to find and hold their prey.
-They have the ability to subdue prey such as fish with a toxic saliva, then they tear into it with their sharp beak.
-When eating crabs, they simple tear the arms off, then rip it apart and eat the flesh.
+Octopus has the ability to subdue prey such as fish with toxic saliva, then they tear into it with their sharp beak.
+When eating crabs, they simply tear the arms off, then rip it apart and eat the flesh.

-Their beaks are the hardest hard parts of their bodies and if it fits through a hole, the rest of their body will squeezes through, they can go through some very small openings. can fit through surprisingly small spaces.
+Their beaks are the hardest hard parts of their bodies and if it fits through a hole, the rest of their body will squeeze through, they can go through some very small openings.
+They can fit through surprisingly small spaces.

-The octopus has a very sensitive sense of touch with its suckers.
-The edge of the cups are the most sensitive.
+The Pacific octopus has a very sensitive sense of touch with its suckers.
+The edge of the cups is the most sensitive.